deathworlders/online/content/books/deathworlders/chapter-23-back-down-earth.md

 "He was fucking furious, bro."

 "Surprised he didn't tie your ass in a pretzel."
 Titan said.
-“Fuck, he's gonna have a face like Armageddon landing when he gets back...”
+"Fuck, he's gonna have a face like Armageddon landing when he gets back…"

 "Yup."
 John agreed.

 "Yeah well, you fucking deserve it."
 Sikes folded his arms.

-"C'mon don't be like that, it's not like I did it to *help her.*"
+"C'mon don't be like that, it's not like I did it to *help her."*

 "But you DID help her though."